Scottish independence referendum: legal issues

 Please note Sinn Féin MPs have never taken their seats in the House of Commons.
 They are included in the list; they are listed after the final MP to swear in at the relevant election.

-Following the 2019 General Election, of the 650 seats in the House of Commons, 220 were held by female MPs.
+Following the 2024 general election, 263 of the 650 seats in the House of Commons (40%) were held by female MPs.
 This was the highest number of women ever to sit at the same time in the House of Commons.
-Since then, Dame Cheryl Gillan has died and Tracy Brabin stood down, following her election as the first Mayor of West Yorkshire.
-But seven new women have been elected at by-elections:
+It included 129 women elected for the first time.

 Until December 2016, there had been fewer female MPs ever than there were men sitting in the House of Commons, at any one time.
 When Dr Caroline Johnson won the Sleaford and North Hykeham by-election on 8 December 2016, she became the 455th woman to be elected as an MP.
 There were 455 male MPs in the House of Commons at that time.
 For further information, see the Library Insight, As many women MPs (ever) as men (now).